m3dwards/parity-website/content/directory/iron-house/index.md

   image = "iron-house-1.jpg"
 [[products]]
-  title = "Venue Hire - Breakout Area" description = "The [Breakout Space](https://iron-house.co.uk/meeting-space-hire/) is designed to comfortably accommodate up to 15 people as part of your event, or as a separate hire." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"
+  title = "Venue Hire - Breakout Area" description = "The [Breakout Space](https://iron-house.co.uk/meeting-space-hire/) is designed to comfortably accommodate up to 15 people as part of your event or as a separate hire." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"